petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize/auto-scaling.md

 ### Setting the Maximum Number of Additional Instances

 By default, auto-scaling can increase the number of instances for the `liferay` service up to 10.
-However, you can override this default to use more instances if necessary.
-You must override the default in two places to allow services to use more than the default 10 instances.
+You can, however, override this default to use more instances if necessary.
+You must make changes in two places to accomplish this.

 1. Set the `LCP_HAPROXY_SERVER_TEMPLATE_BACKEND_NUM` [environment variable](../reference/defining-environment-variables.md) in your [web server service](../platform-services/web-server-service.md) to the highest *total* number needed.
 The `liferay` service may not scale beyond the maximum number of instances defined in `LCP_HAPROXY_SERVER_TEMPLATE_BACKEND_NUM` (10 by default).

 1. On the Liferay service's *Scale* tab, update the number in *Max number of additional instances* to the desired value.

    !!! note
        This field sets the additional number of instances that auto-scaling can create, adding to the base number of instances.
-It does not set the total number it can create at maximum.
+It does not set the maximum total number it can create.

 1. Click *Update*.